nus-cs2103/website-base/admin/overview-for-teachers.md

 ## Team project (tP){.text-info}

-**This is a <tooltip content="starting with a legacy code base">brownfield</tooltip> iterative project.** Students start with an existing Java desktop application [Address Book application](https://se-education.org/addressbook-level3/) and evolve/morph it into another product.
+**This is a <tooltip content="starting with a legacy codebase">brownfield</tooltip> iterative project.** Students start with an existing Java desktop application [Address Book application](https://se-education.org/addressbook-level3/) and evolve/morph it into another product.

 In the first half of the semester, students lay the groundwork for the team project, while doing the individual project:<br>
 <pic eager src="tpGanttChart-preIterations.png" width="800"></pic>